evmcnb/quartz/content/Pearls/Rhesus negative pregnancy.md

 **All babies born to Rh -ve mother should have cord blood taken at delivery for FBC, blood group and direct [[Pearls/Coombs test]]**

+##### Kleihauer test

-**Kleihauer test** - checks how much fetal blood has passed into the mother's blood during a sensitisation event.
-Used after any sensitising event past 20 weeks gestation.
-Add acid to maternal blood, fetal cells are resistant
+Checks how much fetal blood has passed into the mother's blood during a sensitisation event.
+- **Used after any sensitising event past 20 weeks gestation**.
+- Add acid to maternal blood, fetal cells are resistant